 How to Use AI to Write Pin Descriptions

 Pin descriptions are where AI saves the most time.
-Writing a 100–150 word description that includes your keywords naturally, expands on the pin title, and ends with a call to action is straightforward but repetitive — exactly the kind of task AI handles well.
+Writing a 100–150 word description that includes your keywords naturally, expands on the title, and ends with a call to action is straightforward but repetitive — exactly the kind of task AI handles well.

 The prompt: